 In 1943, the Indianapolis Water Company constructed Geist Reservoir in order to prevent a deficit in Indianapolis’s water supply.
 They believed that Fall Creek and the White River would not keep up with the demand for water in Indianapolis.
 In the 1970s, the company wanted to triple the size of the lake, but the plan was rejected in 1978 and homes began to spring up around the reservoir.

+Fall Creek Township became the site of a consolidation of area schools when Hamilton Southeastern High School was formed in the 1960s.
 In 1989 the town’s population reached 7,000 and the first Freedom Festival was held and was held every year until 2017 when the city decided to change the name to Spark!Fishers and be held at Municipal Complex.

 The Thomas A. Weaver Municipal Complex opened as Fishers’ civic and government center in 1992.
 The complex is home to the Fishers City Hall, the police and fire department headquarters buildings, the Fishers Post Office, the Hamilton County Convention and Visitor’s Bureau, and the Fishers Chamber of Commerce.